Summary of Legislative Changes

 Disposal of Unrealizable Assets

-Any property of a bankrupt that is listed in the statement of affairs or otherwise disclosed to the trustee before the bankrupt's discharge and that is found incapable of realization must be returned to the bankrupt before the trustee's application for discharge.
-If inspectors have been appointed, the trustee may do so only with their permission.
+Any property of a bankrupt that is listed in the statement of affairs or otherwise disclosed to the LIT before the bankrupt's discharge and that is found incapable of realization must be returned to the bankrupt before the LIT's application for discharge.
+If inspectors have been appointed, the LIT may do so only with their permission.

 BIA s.
 40(1)